Celeste-AI/Celeste-AI/README.md

 Please remember:
 Celeste-AI is not a human, nor will she ever replace one.
 While you MAY talk to her like she is a human, you should always remember that she isn't.
+It should also be noted, that whatever the BOT says does not reflect the views of the creator, so take her word with a huge grain of salt.

 It should also be noted, that by using Celeste-AI.